Pixabay – CCO Licence

 When you run an online business, you have a website that customers and clients can easily reach you on as well as social media channels that you can reach more people through.
 If you use these to your advantage by posting regularly, asking questions, and getting involved in the community, you can build strong, lasting links that you can easily leverage to boost brand loyalty and make more sales.

-There are a lot of factors to take into consideration when running an online business, and having a solid Social Media Playbook is essential.
+There are many factors to consider when running an online business, and having a solid Social Media Playbook is essential.

 A lot of businesses require you to be actively working to make money, but when you run an online business, you can make sales even when you and your employees are off the clock — a major advantage to consider.